aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Downsides**

 * **Upfront investment**.
-Python ecosystem doesn't use a bundler — you need a custom build tooling to ensure each function only has what it needs and account for [C bindings](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"} for runtime compatibility.
+Python ecosystem doesn't use a bundler — you need a custom build tooling to ensure each function only has what it needs and account for [C bindings for runtime compatibility](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"}.
 Operations become more elaborate — you need to standardize tracing labels/annotations, structured logging, and metrics to pinpoint root causes.
     - Engineering discipline is necessary for both approaches.
 Micro-function approach however requires further attention in consistency as the number of functions grow, just like any distributed system.
 * **Harder to share code**.
 Shared code must be carefully evaluated to avoid unnecessary deployments when that changes.
 Equally, if shared code isn't a library, your development, building, deployment tooling need to accommodate the distinct layout.